 H/L chondrite ranges derived from published values for equilibrated H/L members.

-The petrographic features of this meteorite were determined to be consistent with type 6, which is a very rare type for this transitional group shared by only three other members: DaG 591, SaU 324, and NWA 4150, the latter being a melt rock.
+The petrographic features of this meteorite were determined to be consistent with type 6, which is a very rare type for this transitional group shared by only seven other members.
 The five meteorites composing the 41524156 pairing group have shock stages in the range of S3S4 and weathering grades in the range of W2W4.
 The photo shown above is a 3.31 g partial slice acquired from Christian Anger which was cut from the 165 g NWA 4156 stone.
 Thank you dearly departed friend.